Fr4nz83/PWR-plugin-kubernetes/README.md

 ## Cite us

-Please cite our work if you have found it useful for your work.
+Please cite our **CCGRID 2025** article if you have found our contributions useful, or you have used them within your work.

 ```
 @INPROCEEDINGS{11044800,